 Amanda Trevelino is a writer and nutritionista certified in plant-based nutrition and passionate about living well.
 Having spent years in the public relations and magazine writing businesses, she’s seen more spin than a disco ball.
-Along the way, she’s dined in secret Havana paladares, on private Caribbean islands, at New York’s James Beard House (bone marrow flan, anyone?), and with critic John Mariani; not to mention feeding elementary students from their own garden; paddling Costa Rican estuaries; and interviewing fitness pioneer Jane Fonda.
+Along the way, she’s dined in secret Havana paladares, on private Caribbean islands, at New York’s James Beard House (bone marrow flan, anyone?), and with critic John Mariani; not to mention experiencing the thrill of interviewing fitness diva Jane Fonda, or the joy of shoveling compost for her favorite organic farmer.

-She now prefers the simple power of just-picked produce, the wonder of unspoiled destinations and the prospect of unlimited dark chocolate.
+She now prefers the simple power of just-picked produce, mornings on a yoga mat, and the prospect of unlimited dark chocolate.
 As the parent of a VeggieKid , she experiences the importance of encouraging the next generation to be more responsible than the last, and to question everything they’re taught.
 As a sister of a cancer survivor, she longs to advocate for greater awareness of self-health, and again to question everything taught.